NautilusTrader

 4. Closing price

-The trading volume for that bar is split evenly among these four points (25% each).
-In marginal cases, if the original bar's volume divided by 4 is less than the instrument's minimum size_increment, we still use the minimum size_increment per price point to ensure valid market activity (e.g., 1 contract for CME group exchanges).
+The trading volume for that bar is split evenly among these four points (25% each), with any remainder added to the closing price trade to preserve total volume.
+In marginal cases, if the bar's volume divided by 4 is less than the instrument's minimum size_increment, we use the minimum size_increment per price point to ensure valid market activity (e.g., 1 contract for CME group exchanges).

 How these price points are sequenced can be controlled via the bar_adaptive_high_low_ordering parameter when configuring a venue.